wonderschool/data-coding-challenge/README.md

 ## Challenge

 The data coding challenge revolves around processing of data using Python.
 Attached in this repository you will find a data file called data.json.
-The data file is a list of records from a fictious sales challenge in which we need statistics for.
+The data file is a list of records from a fictitious sales challenge in which we need statistics for.
 The file contains a few duplicates that must be deduped to get the final resultset as well.
 The challenge is to create a python script, that parses the data.json file, and creates a final resultset json file called result.json.

 The calculations and structure of this **single json object** should be as follows: